-It’s the end of the academic year and amongst the celebrations of degrees and diplomas comes the realisation that, despite the financial burden of student loans, the spending hasn’t stopped quite yet.
+It’s the end of the academic year and amongst the celebrations of degrees and diplomas comes the realisation that, despite the financial burden of student loans on our kids, the spending hasn’t stopped quite yet for us parents.
+No, the Bank of Mum and Dad can’t close its doors.

 I’m sure that loads of students fail to realise that trying to get a job can be a costly process.
-There’s the cost of an interview outfit , new shoes and haircuts.
-There’s train and bus fares or fuel for cars.
+There’s the cost of an interview outfit, new shoes and haircuts.
+There are train and bus fares or fuel for cars.

 |Flickr: Archie Campbell|